Home (Hothouse Flowers album)

 Home is the second studio album by the Irish rock band Hothouse Flowers, released in 1990.
-It reached number 5 on the UK Albums Chart and 1 on the Australian charts.
+It reached No. 5 on the UK Albums Chart and No. 1 on the Australian chart.

 Critical reception

 The Los Angeles Times wrote that "the gospel-influenced rave-ups that punctuate the band's second album call into question how much soul it can squeeze from the boogie".
 The Windsor Star determined that the band "is best when it rams straight ahead on full-blown horn tunes, like 'Hardstone City' and 'Giving It All Away'".

 Jonathan Lewis of AllMusic deemed Home an "underrated gem".